UNINETTSigma2/documentation/nird_archive/user-guide.md

     ```
     - The `download_url` contains a link to the S3 bucket containing all the data that can be downloaded.
 - `https://search-api.web.sigma2.no/norstore-archive/metadata/api/basic-search/tableofcontents?identifier=<string>`
-    - A GET request to return the JsON string containing the tableofcontents for a given DOI.
+    - A GET request to return the JSON string containing the tableofcontents for a given DOI.
 The schema of the tableofcontents is:
     ```
     {"Total_Files": <number>,
      "Previous_Page" <url or NULL>,